 DOCUMENTARY WEDDING PHOTOGRAPHY

-A white wedding gown has long been associated with the bride’s ‘purity’ but white gowns became fashionable for their links with wealth and ostentation – only the truly rich could afford to keep such a garment clean!
+A white dress was originally supposed to symbolise purity but later became a fashionable symbol of wealth since only the truly rich could afford to keep a white garment clean!

-The ceremony: Weddings in the UK start with a ceremony at a church or other licensed wedding venues, such as a hotel, historic home, marquee, or garden.
+The ceremony: Weddings in the UK usually start with the ceremony which could be in a church or any other or other licensed wedding venue, such as a hotel, historic home, marquee, or garden.

-Although it’s down to personal preference, the wedding cake is usually cut in the time after the wedding meal and speeches and before the reception party gets underway.
+Although very much a personal choice the wedding cake is usually cut in the time after the wedding meal and speeches but before the reception party gets underway.

-The Reception: The Wedding Breakfast (or wedding meal) is typically followed the reception – a fun party which goes on to around midnight and sometimes later.
+The speeches will typically take place during or after the meal and this will generally be followed sometime later by the reception – a fun evening party which goes on to around midnight and sometimes later.

-If you’re planning a traditional white dress style wedding, as a top London and Surrey wedding photographer I’d love to hear about your plans and how I can help you achieve timeless, natural wedding photos.
+If you’re planning a UK wedding, whether it’s traditional white dress style wedding or something more contemporary, as a top London and Surrey Wedding Photographer I’d love to chat about your plans and discuss how I can help you achieve timeless natural wedding photos.

 To check my availability or arrange to meet over a drink and cake, please contact me here.